Unidata/science-gateway/vms/idd-archiver/readme.md

 ### ~/etc/registry.xml

 Verify the `registry.xml` file is updated the `hostname` element with `idd-archiver.jetstream-cloud.org` so that Real-Time IDD statistics can be properly reported back to Unidata.
 Finally, you may have to adjust the size of the queue currently at `6G`.

+<a id="h:1CA59DB7"></a>

+## Data Scouring

+Scouring the `/data/ldm` directory is achieved through the LDM `scour.conf` mechanism and scouring utilities.
+See the [ldm-docker project README](https://github.com/Unidata/ldm-docker) for details.
+Examine the `etc/scour.conf`, `cron/ldm`, and `docker-compose.yml` to ensure scouring of data happens in the time frame you wish.

 <a id="h:4BDFE35D"></a>